Blog Post · Mathematics · AI

 As powerful as a brain

-The Representer Theorem (Kimeldorf & Wahba, 1970): the optimal KRR solution always has the form \(f^*(x) = \sum_{i=1}^n \alpha_i\,k(x_i, x)\).
+The Representer Theorem (Kimeldorf & Wahba, 1970) states that the optimal KRR solution always has the form \(f^*(x) = \sum_{i=1}^n \alpha_i\,k(x_i, x)\).
+A finite number of coefficients, regardless of how high-dimensional the kernel space is.

 The Universal Approximation Theorem (Cybenko, 1989): a neural network with one hidden layer can approximate any continuous function arbitrarily well.